jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) where the use or supply was for any other purpose, to a fine not exceeding $10,000.

 ### 117A Offence relating to misuse of electoral information supplied under section 111D
-(1) Every person commits an offence who knowingly and wilfully supplies, receives, or uses information of a kind described in section 111C(2) that is provided by, or derived from information provided by, the Chief Registrar under section 111D, for any purpose other than a purpose authorised by section 111D(4) or section 111F(4).
+(1) Every person commits an offence who knowingly and wilfully supplies, receives, or uses information of a kind described in section 111C(2) that is provided by, or derived from information provided by, the Electoral Commission under section 111D, for any purpose other than a purpose authorised by section 111D(4) or section 111F(4).
 (2) Every person who commits an offence against this section is liable on summary conviction,— (a) in the case of information supplied, received, or used for a commercial purpose, to a fine not exceeding $50,000; or (b) in any other case, to a fine not exceeding $10,000.